jmcanterafonseca-iota/virtual-watch-tower/README.md

-# TLIP - Virtual Watch Towner
+# TLIP - Virtual Watch Tower

 This repository contains different information concerning the TLIP - Virtual Watch Tower pilot.
 This is part of a collaboration between the Virtual Watch Tower initiative and TLIP / TWIN.